xiasu/DepthScapeBackend/README.md

     cd MoGe
     ```

-- Make sure that `pytorch` and `torchvision` are installed.
-Then install the rest of the requirements.
+- Python (>= 3.10) environment:
+  - torch (>= 2.0) and torchvision (compatible with the torch version).
+  - other requirements
     ```bash
     pip install -r requirements.txt
     ```

-    It should be very easy to install these requirements.
+    MoGe should be compatible with most requirements versions.
 Please check the `requirements.txt` for more details if you have concerns.

 ### Pretrained model